Additive interaction modelling using I-priors: Estimating hierarchical interaction models with I-priors

 The partial derivatives of $Q$ set to zero can then normally be solved very quickly numerically for the purposes of this paper.
 For example, if $g_s(\blambda)=\lambda_s$ (which is the case, e.g., if there are no interactions in the model) then the equations have a closed form solution.
 In general, with i.i.d.\ errors, and $\cV$ the set of (possibly multidimensional) variables involved, $2|\cV|+1$ polynomial equations in $2|\cV|+1$ unknowns need to be solved, which we found can be done very rapidly using built in solvers in R and Mathematica.
 The computational bottleneck is not the M step, but the E step which is $O(n^3)$.

-We did sometimes encounter accuracy problems, making it impossible to obtain full convergence of the EM algorithm (this problem was encountered and mentioned in Section \ref{sec-class}).
-This is not a problem just for EM, as the marginal likelihood is difficult to estimate as well, see \citeA{bergsma20} for a visualization of this problem.
-For prediction purposes, the lack of convergence did not seem to matter, but the lack of an accurate maximal value of the marginal likelihood can make model comparison difficult.

-The EM algorithm described above is not suitable for estimating kernel hyperparameters, such as the Hurst coefficient for the FBM kernel.
-We note first that reasonably flexible analysis can be done using kernels without hyperparameters, such as the canonical kernels or the multivariate Brownian motion kernel (equal to the FBM kernel with Hurst coeffcient 1/2).
-For the data examples in the next section, we used a bisection algorithm for the profile marginal likelihood to estimate a Hurst coefficient.
+The EM algorithm described above is computationally unattractive for estimating kernel hyperparameters.
+We note however that reasonably flexible analysis can be done using kernels without hyperparameters, in particular, using linear kernels and the multivariate Brownian motion kernel.
+The latter consists of functions possessing a directional derivative \citep{bergsma20} which may be attractive for many applications.
+For the data example in Section~\ref{sec-cow}, we used the fractional Brownian motion RKHS and estimated the Hurst coefficient using a bisection algorithm for the profile marginal likelihood.